Sulaiman-Alam/Quiz-Application/README.md

 - Jenny Zheng: Focused on the results page of the application and coding the parts that allowed it to show the specific user's name and score on this page.

-- Anjiya Shrestha: Focused on the timer section of the game, making sure the timer is shown and resets on each question and also doing the nav and make sure its works.
+- Anjiya Shrestha: Focused on the timer section of the game, making sure the timer is shown and resets on each question and also doing the nav and make sure it works.

 ## Next Steps